MoxyFoxy/Julia-Virtualized-CPU/README.md

 toggle (toggles the value of an open flag) - TOGGLE [flag]

-print (prints to screen.
+print (prints set amount of bytes from memory at RP to screen.
 Note that \n properly works) - PRINT [char amount/byte amount]

 goto (goes to label) - GOTO [label]